 Adjuvant ingredients are derived from a number of sources.
 Research to explore viable alternatives to fish-derived squalene, which is an essential ingredient of our pandemic adjuvant system, is ongoing.
 However these alternatives are not currently available.

-In March 2021, we announced we have reached an agreement in principle to support the manufacture of up to 60 million doses of Novavax’s COVID-19 vaccine candidate for use in the UK.
-Doses will be produced as early as May 2021.
+In addition to our manufacturing agreement with CureVac, in March 2021 we announced an agreement in principle to support the manufacture of up to 60 million doses of Novavax’s investigational COVID-19 vaccine candidate for use in the UK.

 Vaccine pricing and access